ABOUT THE COMPANY

 For Thai Schools, Students and their Parents:

 The Camp Thailand Advantages

-- Trust – All Camp Thailand learning centers and camps are wholly owned and operated by English For Fun, which is a Thai registered company and holds school licenses from The Thai Ministry of Education.
+- Trust – All Camp Thailand learning centers and camps are wholly owned and operated by The Camp (Thailand) Company Ltd., and English For Fun Company Ltd., (EFF) both of which are Thai registered companies, with joint Thai and Western staff and EFF operates under a school license approved by The Thai Ministry of Education.

 - Professionalism - English For Fun has joint Thai and Western management and our native English speaking teaching instructors have over 30 years of cumulative teaching experience to learners of English in Thailand and other countries.

 - Professional, Native English Speaking Language Instructors – We employ full-time instructors from the U.K., U.S.A., Australia, New Zealand and Canada with a minimum of 1 – 2 years teaching experience.
 In addition to a minimum of a university bachelors degree all of our instructors have earned an internationally accredited, 120 hour TEFL/TESOL certification.
 Many of our instructors have earned their Masters Degree in Education.
 Our instructors are outgoing, friendly and experts in teaching English.

 - Professional Volunteers – We are able to supply Thai schools, orphanages and hospitals with volunteer English speaking teachers of English and other subjects in English.
 Our Volunteers have all been trained by our Professional, Native English Speaking Language Instructors and they have all earned their internationally accredited, 120 hour, TEFL/TESOL Certification

 For Teachers Participating in the English For Fun Professional Teaching in Thailand Program: